epilif1017a/simple_secure_ansible_hdp_hadoop/README.md

 ansible-playbook -i production 0_prepare_cluster.yml --ask-pass --ask-become-pass
 ```

-2) As the cluster administrator created above (important!!! because this new user is the new owner of the playbook folder), execute 1_launch_cluster.yml to configure and launch the cluster components (e.g., java, mysql, ambari, kerberos).
+2) As the cluster administrator created above (important!!!), execute 1_launch_cluster.yml to configure and launch the cluster components (e.g., java, mysql, ambari, kerberos).
 Notes: If you do not want to install Kerberos simply comment the line "- import_playbook: 1_6_deploy_kerberos_kdcs.yml" in the 1_launch_cluster.yml file.
 Example:

 ```
 ansible-playbook -i production 1_launch_cluster.yml --ask-become-pass